 5. Teacher Appreciation Week is a time to recognize school staff and administration, too.
 Reach out to your school’s principal, secretaries, and support staff to let them know how much you care.

-7. Ask your teacher what their favorite treat is and mail or drop it off for them to enjoy.
+6. Ask your teacher what their favorite treat is and drop it off for them to enjoy.

-18. Coordinate with other parents on a bigger gift for your teacher.
+17. Coordinate with other families on a bigger gift for your teacher.

 20. If you have a teacher who loves the color pink, this gift idea could make their day.